Keeping our workers safe

 Each day some 3,000 workers are out on our region’s roads doing a whole host of things to make your journeys safer and smoother.
 From constructing new safety barriers to painting road markings, they work day and night right across our 670-mile network of motorways and major A-roads.

 But our roadworkers are often faced with dangerous driving, which puts them at risk.
 Drivers travelling too fast or entering the roadworks area are just a couple of examples.
-This video shows the dangers they face daily.

 This spring 200 drivers mistakenly entered our construction site at the A19 Norton to Wynyard scheme in the north east.

-On the A1 near to Scotswood, where we’re widening the road as part of a £183 million project, drivers have put workers at risk by following wor vehicles into work areas or ignoring coned off slip roads.
+On the A1 near to Scotswood, where we’re widening the road as part of a £183 million project, drivers have put workers at risk by following work vehicles into work areas or ignoring coned off slip roads.

 Keith Bradley, project manager for the A19 Norton to Wynyard scheme, said: “We know it can be frustrating when journeys are held-up due to lower speed limits through our works, but it’s vital that you slow down and follow signs to keep everyone safe.”